nasa/cumulus-orca/README.md

 ## Integrating with Cumulus
 Integrate Disaster Recovery with Cumulus to be able to recover a granule from the Cumulus Dashboard.

-### Define the Disaster Recovery workflow
+### Define the Disaster Recovery workflow (Cumulus < v1.15)

-Copy the workflow from `workflows.yml.dr` into your Cumulus workflow.
+Copy the workflow from `workflows/workflows.yml.dr` into your Cumulus workflow.

 Set the values of these environment variables to the ARN for the {prefix}-extract-filepaths-for-granule and {prefix}-request-files lambdas,